Alfa Romeo Stelvio Review 2023 | Top Gear

 What is it?

-Run me through those quickly?
+Run me through the engine options.

 Every single one is linked up to an eight-speed automatic gearbox as standard, with lovely long metal paddleshifters if you’ve ticked the option box (£295) or gone for a higher, sportier spec level.